-All athletes must have both a current physical examination form and a current concussion fact sheet on file in the clinic.
+All athletes must have both a medical eligibility form and a current concussion form on file at the school.
 Both forms must be signed by the students as well as the parent.
 Athletes are NOT allowed to practice until current forms are received.
 Both forms are available online or in the office.